couchbase/chronicle/examples/chronicled/README.md

 ## Build

-You build the example as follows:
+You build all examples as follows (at the top-level directory):

-`rebar3 as example compile`
+`rebar3 as examples compile`

 There are instructions to get rebar3 on your system at: https://github.com/erlang/rebar3.
 Given that you'll need Erlang on your system to run chronicle, the easiest